jkoskela/market_span_cluster/README.md

 The top matches can be viewed using the widget, plotted with Tradingview lightweight charts.
 Also, projection bands can be plotted, using the average of the top matches.

+These main entrypoint is the Jupyter notebook `notebooks\search.ipynb`.

 ## Project Organization
 This project was initially generated using the [Cookiecutter Data Science](https://cookiecutter-data-science.drivendata.org)